tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-**TWICS CS Bonfire**:

-On **Monday, September 25th**, TWICS will be holding their semi-annual bonfire at the grills between Violette Hall and Pershing!
-The event starts at **6:00PM**.
-There will be food and games available.
-Come hang out with your fellow CS students and faculty!
-If you plan on coming, please fill out
-[this Google form][BonfireLink] so there will be enough food for everyone.

 **ACM Potluck**:

 On October 31st, ACM will be holding a costume party potluck!
 More information to come.